Marionette.Toolkit.App

 App restart

 This method saves the current state of the app before stopping it.
 It then starts the app again with the preserved state attributes.
+If an options object parameter is provided, that will also be preserved alongside the state attributes.

 const myApp = new App();

-myApp.on('before:start', function(options) {
+myApp.on('before:start', function(data) {

 });